Remarks on Contact and Jacobi Geometry

-and the reduced morphism can be viewed as a map \be\Lambda^{\#}_0:\sT^{*}\mathcal{G}_{0} \times \mathbb{R} \rightarrow \sT \mathcal{G}_{0} \times \mathbb{R}\,, \ee associated with a Jacobi structure on $\cG_0$.
-This map is a groupoid morphism for the groupoid structures determined by that on $\cG_0\ti\Rt$, so according to Theorem \ref{trivialsplit}, by the groupoid structure of $\cG_0$ and a multiplicative function $\rmb:\cG_0\to\Rt$, which reduces to a multiplicative function $\log{|\rmb|}$ into the additive group of reals.
-This leads to the definition of a Jacobi groupoid as presented in \cite{Iglesias-Ponte:2003}, although the explicit form of the groupoid structures on $\sT^{*}\mathcal{G}_{0} \times \mathbb{R}$ and $\sT\mathcal{G}_{0} \times \mathbb{R}$, expressed in terms of $\cG_0$ and $\rmb$, is quite complicated.
+associated with a Jacobi structure on $\cG_0$.
+This map is a groupoid morphism for the groupoid structures determined by that on $\cG_0\ti\Rt$, so according to Theorem \ref{trivialsplit}, by the groupoid structure of $\cG_0$ and a~multiplicative function $\rmb\colon \cG_0\to\Rt$, which reduces to a~multiplicative function $\log{|\rmb|}$ into the additive group of reals.
+This leads to the def\/inition of a~Jacobi groupoid as presented in \cite{Iglesias-Ponte:2003}, although the explicit form of the groupoid structures on $\sT^{*}\mathcal{G}_{0} \times \mathbb{R}$ and $\sT\mathcal{G}_{0} \times \mathbb{R}$, expressed in terms of $\cG_0$ and $\rmb$, is quite complicated.
 Our `Kirillov version' of the Jacobi groupoid is not only more general, but conceptually simpler.
-The technical complications of the definition in \cite{Iglesias-Ponte:2003}, together with the presence of the multiplicative function $\log|\rmb|$, come from insisting on working with trivialisations of principal bundles.
+The technical complications of the def\/inition in \cite{Iglesias-Ponte:2003}, together with the presence of the multiplicative function $\log|\rmb|$, come from insisting on working with trivialisations of principal bundles. \end{enumerate}